mroberto166/MultilevelMachineLearning/README.md

 ## Reproduce the plots of UQ
-In the folder "Solve Ode", run:
+In the project foler, run:

      python FinalComparison.py